alxwen711/alxwen711.github.io/main.md

 - End of year recap post: Will also be posted to CodeForces.
 This doubles as a how to get to Expert post.
 (It's meant to be a how to reach CM post but with how September went there's unsuprisingly a change of plans.)

-- About me page: Goal is to have a more fleshed out about me page, right now there isn't much there
+- About me page: To be updated

 ## Contacts